feathersui/feathersui-starling/documentation/help/markdown/features.md

     -   Custom item renderers.

-    -   A robust default item renderer with label, icon, and “accessory” views with all the states that buttons provide.
+    -   A robust default item renderer with label, icon, and "accessory" views with all the states that buttons provide.

     -   A ListCollection class with data descriptors to support any type of data.
 Supports Array, Vector, and XMLList out of the box.